49 Different Types of Saws Every Woodworker Should Know

 Crosscut saws are designed with large, beveled teeth and relatively thick blades to make them sturdy enough to cut through rough woods and backyard planks.
 This saw is ideally used for cutting and trimming branches and construction sites.

 Bigger crosscut saws come with bigger handles on both ends of the blade and are used to cut perpendicularly.
-Woodworkers love a crosscut saw because it’s durable and handy enough to pack for camping trips.
+As a woodworker, I have a soft spot for the crosscut saw.
+Not only is it durable, but it’s also compact enough to bring along on camping trips.

 6. Keyhole Saw